Closed

 What expenses are eligible under Intergovernmental Cooperation on Minority-Language Services?

-Initiatives that strengthen cooperation and sharing of expertise on minority-language services.
+Measures that encourage cooperation and sharing of expertise between provincial and territorial governments on minority-language services.

 Who can I contact for more information about the Intergovernmental Cooperation on Minority-Language Services?